2.1 The Hi-Hat and the Snare

 The complete rhythm:

-Without the Bass Drum:
+Without the Kick:

-Without the Snare
+Without the Kick

 The rhythm is still there, but it lacks power.
 It misses that hit that makes you move.
 It feels incomplete.

-Without the Hi-hat
+Without the Charles

 Now it sounds drier and more basic.
 As you can see, the hi-hat added brightness and speed.